beeman/10-minute-dynamic-mobile-app/README.md

 # 10 Minute Dynamic Mobile App

-In this demo I'm going to create a dynamic mobile application in 10 minutes <sup>give or take, more or less ;)</sup>
+This demo will show how to create a dynamic mobile application in 10 minutes <sup>give or take, more or less ;)</sup>

 ## How to do this?